-Sakura Hijiki (Domestic Shipping Only)
+Waka Hijiki Sakura (Domestic Shipping Only)

 ¥500

-Typical black hijiki is boiled for a long time immediately after harvesting and dried.
-However, this hijiki is boiled quickly, making it close to its raw state.
+Typical black hijiki is boiled for a long time after harvesting and dried.
+However, this young hijiki is boiled quickly, making it close to its raw state.
 In addition, we limit the Hijiki sprouts only to those fresh and young, rather than those which have grown large, making the texture crispy and crunchy.

 After removing the salt, we recommend you to eat it as it is, just like a salad.
 The best way to use it in cooking is to remove the salt a little bit and use them while they still have a salty taste.